| 26 Sept. 2003 Commissioner Joan M. DuBoisPlanning Commission

 the middle stages, immediate implementation of these recommendations

-• Encourage the developer and landowner
+is essential. • Encourage the developer and landowner

 to preserve the c.1910 McConvey house, located at 2119 Great Falls